Hawaii

 Feeding fish to attract them and draw them closer may give you some great “Kodak Moments” to take home with you.
 But, this senseless practice can result in some serious health and safety problems for the fish after you depart.
 Fish may eat “people food” but they can not digest it.
 If they become bloated from food they can’t digest they may not eat what they should.

-Remember, it is not only you who may be feeding the fish, but many other visitors may be doing so as well, especially in the popular snorkelling areas.
-After weeks or months of feeding, the natural behaviour of the fish will be affected while they become used to being fed.
+Remember, it is not only you who may be feeding the fish, but many other visitors may be doing so as well, especially in the popular snorkeling areas.
+After weeks or months of feeding, the natural behavior of the fish will be affected while they become used to being fed.
 Overall, they will cease looking for their natural food on their own which could lead to disease and ultimately to their death.
 The coral reefs will suffer too as as result of your feeding the fish.
 The fish will stop eating the algae that live on coral.
 The whole ecosystem becomes upset and out of balance.

-- Coral Is A Living Thing And Not Just Colorful Rocks!
+Coral Is A Living Thing And Not Just Colorful Rocks!

 Coral draws fish for food and shelter.
 Coral is very slow growing and it takes many years for a piece of coral to grow back and replace itself after getting kicked by a snorkel fin or walked upon by swimmers.
 Coral branches easily break off from the main formation when swimmers walk across it to get to deeper water.